edgedock/dcmartin/CICD.md

 [edge-fabric-staging-docs]: https://github.ibm.com/Edge-Fabric/staging-docs

 This CI/CD process was developed based on the existing example patterns and services; only functional patterns and services available in the `IBM` organization were utilized; other examples were not utilized.
 The [documentation][edge-fabric-staging-docs] for these examples provided guidance and insight on the requirements for the build process; no documenation was available for any existing release process or build automation.

+### Stage everything
+The change control system for this repository is Git which provides mechanisms to stage changes between various versions of a repository.
+These versions are distinguished within a repository via branching from a parent (e.g. the trunk or _main_ branch) and then incorporating any changes through a _commit_ back to the parent.
+The _push_ of the change back to the repository may be used to evaluate the state and determine if a _stage_ is ready for a build to be initiated.
+The relevant content to define a _stage_ should be an artefact in the build process from which state information may be extracted; storing relevant information in the `Makefile` defeats that objective.

+Explicit changes to a version artefact with appropriate build automation is still TBD.
+The service version is specified in the`service.json` configuration template.
+That version is used to determine the Docker _tag_ as well as the Open Horizon _service_ tag.

+### Enforce testing
+Staged changes require testing processes to automate the build process.
+Each service should conform to a standard test harness with either a default or custom test script.
+Standardization of the testing process enables replication and re-use of tests for the service and its required services, simplifying testing.
+Additional standardization in testing should be extended to API coverage through utilization of Swagger (n.b.
+IBM API Connect).

+### Automate everything
+Determination of build state in the TravisCI process requires utilization of platform controlled environment variables, typically reserved for _secrets_, or can leverage repository sources, e.g. JSON configurations.
+While specification of environment variables through the build automation process would possible, both the quantity and the variability in naming present challenges to automation and repeatability.

 ## `examples` Repository